rinigus/osmscout-server/docs/tags/tag2alias_hr.md

-# HR: Tag and its main corresponding alias for
+# HR: Tag and its main alias, tag -> alias

 Tag | Alias
 --- | ---